 Portfolios

 A Portfolio object groups Claims that are offered by a Provider and can be purchased after approval.

+A portfolio cannot be closed until there are twenty individual claims present with the largest claim being no more than 15% of claim pool.

 Before acceptance the Portfolio plays a role of a Proposal.
 Its Program and list of Claims can be changed.
 Subsequent versions of Proposals can be created and sent to the Provider.
 They are reflected in History as well as in historical Documents (if created).